AGSCourse/AGSC_2025/module_5/gwas_course_manual_ct_tt.md

 ## 4. Capturing common variation <a name="ccv"></a>
 ### 4.1 The HapMap Project <a name="hapmap"></a>
 To do GWAS efficiently we must know:
 - Where common variants are.
 - How they differ across populations.
 - How variants are correlated with each other.

 The **International HapMap Project:**
 - Catalogued millions of SNPs in multiple populations (initially European, Yoruba, Han Chinese, Japanese; later more).
 - Measured **linkage disequilibrium (LD)**: correlation structure between SNPs along chromosomes.

 ### 4.2 Linkage Disequilibrium (LD) <a name="ld"></a>
 - LD describes how alleles at two loci are **correlated** in a population.
 - If two SNPs are in high LD (high r²), knowing one tells you about the other.
 - Over many generations, **recombination** breaks up chromosomes; LD blocks become shorter.

 **Population differences**:
 - African-ancestry populations: shorter LD blocks (older population, more recombination).
 - European/Asian-ancestry populations: longer LD blocks (founder events, fewer generations).

 **Key measures**:
 - **D′**: ranges 0–1, tells you whether recombination between two loci has occurred.
 - **r²**: correlation measure, used in GWAS; high r² means two SNPs carry almost the same information.

 ### 4.3 Tag SNPs and indirect association <a name="tags"></a>
 - Because of LD, we do not need to genotype every SNP.
 - We choose **tag SNPs** that capture the variation of nearby SNPs (high r²).
 - In GWAS, a significant SNP can be:
    - **Directly associated** (it is itself causal), or
    - **Indirectly associated** (it tags a nearby untyped causal variant).
 -	Therefore, a GWAS hit marks a region; follow-up is required to find the true causal variant.

 ## 5. Genotyping technologies <a name="gtechs"></a>
-GWAS became feasible thanks to high-throughput SNP arrays:
+GWAS became feasible thanks to **high-throughput SNP arrays**:
-•	Illumina and Affymetrix are the main platforms.
+- **Illumina** and **Affymetrix** are the main platforms.
-•	They use different chemistries (bead-based vs probe-based hybridization) but similar principles: genotype hundreds of thousands to millions of SNPs in parallel.
+- They use different chemistries (bead-based vs probe-based hybridization) but similar principles: genotype hundreds of thousands to millions of SNPs in parallel.

-Important considerations:
+**Important considerations**:
-•	Coverage differs by population.
-Because LD is shorter in Africans, more SNPs are needed to cover the genome.
+- Coverage differs by population: Because LD is shorter in Africans, more SNPs are needed to cover the genome.
-•	Technology is evolving: next-generation sequencing is gradually replacing arrays, giving complete sequence rather than a subset of SNPs.
+- Technology is evolving: next-generation sequencing is gradually replacing arrays, giving complete sequence rather than a subset of SNPs.

-6. Study design and phenotyping
+## 6. Study design and phenotyping <a name="sdesign"></a>
 Good genotyping is useless without good phenotypes.
 6.1	Phenotype types
 1. Quantitative traits